 The menu is full of pasta and other Italian dishes but they also serve steak and seafood but you have to try the toasted ravioli, anther St. Louis specialty.

-Possibly one of the things that surprised me most about St Louis was the street art and murals.
+Possibly one of the things that I loved most about St Louis was the street art and murals.
 I accidentally stumbled upon the Mural Mile as I was driving around the riverfront.
 Mural Mile is one mile of graffiti and street art on the floodwall along the Mississippi River, south of the Gateway Arch.

-Not sure why I was so surprised because this project was started way back in 1997 by the Paint Louis organization.
+This project was started way back in 1997 by the Paint Louis organization.
 Since then, over 250 artists have participated in the project.
-After a while, it’s common for murals to be painted over but here’s some of my favorite St Louis themed ones from when I visited.
+After a while, it’s common for murals to be painted over but here’s one of my favorite St Louis themed ones from when I visited.

 19. Stroll Through the Botanical Gardens

-You absolutely cannot write about St Louis without mentioning the awesome sports teams that call the city home.
-With so many teams playing year round, it’s easy to add a game to your things to do in St Louis list just about anytime.
+When it comes to sports, St Louis tops the list.
+With so many teams playing year round, it’s easy to add a game to your things to do in St Louis list just about anytime you visit.

 For baseball fans – the St Louis Cardinals are one of the oldest teams in the league.
 They’ve won 11 World Series titles and play in Busch Stadium located right downtown.

-The city also has a hockey team that plays right next door to the dome called the Blues.
-They haven’t been too successful – yet – but hockey is always fun to watch.
+The city also has a hockey team called the Blues that play right next door to the dome.
+Even though they’ve had a slow start, hockey is always fun to watch.
 Who doesn’t enjoy a few fights?

-Donuts top my list of things to do in St Louis because besides BBQ – and all the other delectable St Louis food I consumed while I was there – I had to most fun searching for donuts.
-And then eating them.
-I loved every place I tried.
+Searching for old school donut shops tops my list of things to do in St Louis because besides BBQ and all the other drool-worthy St. Louis food I consumed while I was there, I had the most fun visiting all the shops.
+And I loved every place I tried.

-World Fair Donuts is definitely a classic but I think it’s Old Town Donuts in Florissant that was my favorite.
-Their chocolate iced is what I would want for my last meal.
-Plus I just really like the Florissant area.
+World Fair Donuts is definitely a classic (even though they have been sold now) but I think it’s Old Town Donuts in Florissant was my favorite.
+Their chocolate covered donut is what I would want for my last meal.

-For a cool to do in St Louis across the Mississippi on the other side of the river in East St Louis, check out Malcolm W Martin Memorial Park for some of the best views of Gateway Arch.
+For one of the coolest things to do in St Louis, travel to the other side of the river in East St Louis, and check out Malcolm W Martin Memorial Park for some of the best views of Gateway Arch.

-The park honors Malcolm W. Martin, a businessman and philanthropist who played a significant role in the development of the St. Louis area.
-How fitting that the park sits on a bluff overlooking the Mississippi River and has stunning views of the river and the entire St. Louis skyline.
+The park is named after Malcolm W. Martin, a businessman and philanthropist, who played a significant role in the development of the St. Louis area.
+It’s fitting that the park sits on a bluff overlooking the Mississippi River and has stunning views of the St. Louis skyline.

 The park features a number of amenities including a pavilion, walking trails, a playground, and a water play area.
 One of the main attractions of the park is the Gateway Geyser, which is a massive fountain that shoots water up to 630 feet into the air, making it one of the tallest fountains in the world.

-The Gateway Geyser is a symbol of the park’s connection to the Gateway Arch in St. Louis, and it is programmed to perform a choreographed water show with music and lights
+Because the Gateway Geyser is a symbol of the park’s connection to the Gateway Arch, it’s programmed to perform a choreographed water show with music and lights.

 How to Get to St Louis